Stress At Work

 “A toxic work culture is one where workers are exposed to psychosocial hazards.
 They may have little or no organisational support, poor interpersonal relationships, high workload, lack of autonomy, poor rewards and a lack of job security.”

 In light of this, it’s important for employers to create a work environment and culture that encourages peer-to-peer support.
-This could involve anything from regular team-building exercises to social events outside of work.
+This could involve anything from team-building exercises to social events outside of work.

 Insufficient training